ChainSafe/lodestar/docs/pages/contribution/depgraph.md

 This is a diagram of the various Lodestar packages in the monorepo, how they fit together and interact with major external dependencies:

-:::info
+:::note
-Note: this dependency graph only applies to dependencies as they are used in the `src/` folders of each package, not in `test/`
+This dependency graph only applies to dependencies as they are used in the `src/` folders of each package, not in `test/`
 :::

 ```mermaid